simokamaa/simokamaa/README.md

 - 🌱 Am learning more of programming languages
 - programming is my leisure and love
 - 📫 Am an expert in front end development work as well as back end Web development
-- i have sucesfully managed to build an android application that uses bluetooth sockectst
+- i have sucesfully managed to build an android application that uses bluetooth sockects -expert in developing artificial neural networks using some machine learning and deep learning algorithms

 <!---